 10. French Quarter

 The French Quarter is less hectic than its neighboring Old Quarter.
-My friend TB and I grabbed some pastries from a French patisserie and wandered around here.
+We grabbed some pastries from a French patisserie and wandered around here.
 If you want to have a nice meal, check out the fancy hotels and have a meal at one of them.

 11. Weekend Night Market